chikakoto/facial-expression-recognition/reports/final_report.md

 ![Figure 1 A](figures/figure1_a.png) ![Figure 1 B](figures/figure1_b.png)

-**Figure 1** : Distribution of images between the classes in the original dataset (left), compared to the distribution after upsampling of the minority &quot;disgust class (right).
+**Figure 1**: Distribution of images between the classes in the original dataset (left), compared to the distribution after upsampling of the minority “disgust class (right)

 All images were preprocessed and transformed into numpy arrays, flattened and rescaled between 0 and 1 by either dividing each pixel value by 255.
 In addition, both training and test sets were reshaped as needed when fitting the data to the tested models.